AntonioND/libugba/docs/limitations.rst

 4. When writing to memory or I/O registers, use the provided definitions.

    Instead of manually using addresses of VRAM or I/O registers, use the definitions provided by the library.
-On the GBA they (ARE NUMBERS ON PC THEY ARE SOMETHING ELSE)
+On the GBA they are just numbers that correspond to the right address.
+On PC they are function calls that return memory regions allocated by libugba to simulate the GBA regions.

-   All your code needs to use the macros provided by the library when writing directly to I/O registers.
-On PC, they redirect to memory areas that are known by the hardware emulation code.
+   Note that on PC there is no point in using the EWRAM, IWRAM or ROM regions, as the code and variables aren't located there.

 5. Interrupts can't be implemented as they are on the GBA.